GSP

 Interface Stability Committed

-sccs check, sccs info and sccs tell have been originally written by Eric Allman at UCB in 1980.
-They have been later maintained by various people at AT&T and Sun Microsystems.
-Since 2006, they are maintained by Joerg Schilling.
+sccs check, sccs info and sccs tell were originally written by Eric Allman at UCB in 1980.
+They have later been maintained by various people at AT&T and Sun Microsystems.
+Since 2006, they have been maintained by Joerg Schilling and the schilytools project authors.

 Search for or go to Top of page | Section 1 | Main Index